centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 Plus, people are likely to be in meetings, so PMing a single person does not guarantee fast response times.

 Similarly, the problem of using threads in Slack: They are great to keep an ongoing discussion away from people who are not interested in it, which is nice for when the discussion is ongoing.
 However, do **not** re-use them afterwards - since they have limited visibility, only you and one other person will see that message.
 If a day or more has passed, that person might not be online, so you are better off asking for updates in the main channel.

-#### Provide full details every time

-Please understand that Centra has way over a hundred customers, and we're helping many of them on the same day, everyday.
-You might be working on a specific customer and/or integration for weeks, so when you report an issue it might be obvious to you who this is for, but it's not for us.
-It will help a lot if you always reported us with:
-- Name of the customer
-- Which environment is this about (Prod / QA)
-- Which API instance you are using
-- What is the issue you are seeing, and what would be the expected result you're not seeing
-- Be as specific as you can be!
-If you're seeing wrong behavior for some product, link to this product.
-If it's about category translations, tell us which category and which language.

 #### Be nice :)